lansalot/AgOpenGPS-Tools/Tracker/README.md

 Register a device in the TRACCAR admin panel and note the ID you choose for it.
 Could be the registration plate on your tractor, anything.

-Download and compile this solution (I'll add a Releases when I get round to it, along with prettier instructions)
+Grab the latest release here: https://github.com/lansalot/AgOpenGPS-Tools/releases

 ## How it works

 The program is installed (it doesn't run from where you saved or compiled the file to) and a scheduled task to Run on Startup is created.
 A small INI file is saved with config details in the same location.
 That's pretty much it.
-Obviously, given this isn't supposed to be easy for thieves to find, you'll want to pick somewhere to bury it, deep in the filesystem.
+If you're building this to help with theft, obviously, given this isn't supposed to be easy for thieves to find, you'll want to pick somewhere to bury it, deep in the filesystem.
+If it's just to watch the fleet drive about, you don't need to be so sneaky.

-Find the EXE your compilation produces (I'll sort Releases out soon), and from an elevated command prompt:
+Expand the Release zip file to anywhere (here shown as c:\temp), and from an elevated command prompt:

-    C:\temp>.\tracker /?
+    C:\temp> tracker /?
     Tracker - help

     tracker /install <id> <path to tracker.exe> <scheduled task path> <baseurl>